-Greenwell offers an equestrian program with therapeutic and recreational riding lessons, summer camps, nature programs, kayaking, accessible site rentals and is regularly developing new programs to meet community needs.
+Greenwell operates the Equestrian, Nature Time, and Summer Camp programs.
 Annually, more than 40,000 people visit the park, hundreds of people participate in our programs, and more than 1,000 people use our accessible facilities for family events and celebrations.

 Mission, Vision, & Commitments